HITL Approval Gates

 - A workflow step triggers the

-require_approvalaction (via policy evaluation or explicit step configuration) - The request enters the approval queue with status
+require_approvalaction (via policy enforcement or explicit step configuration) - The request enters the approval queue with status

 pending - A human reviewer calls the approve or reject endpoint